 You will start by roughly chopping the sweet potato’s into small chunks and then roasting them in the oven until cooked through and caramelised.
 Next, you’ll be transferring them to a blender to create a purée, this will be the base and the delicious, sweet “glue” holding these brownies together.
 Then it’s pretty much adding ingredients to your mixer until you are left with a thick gooey batter, and lastly smothering over some more chocolate once they have been baked!

 I love stirring in some walnuts for added crunch, but feel free to replace this with any nuts of your choice, or even extra chocolate pieces if you have a severe chocolate craving 😜 either way, these brownies will totally sort you out!
-They just so happen to be refined sugar free (depending on the chocolate you choose to use for the topping) gluten free, and of course vegan, so everybody gets to tuck in and enjoy them.
+They just so happen to be refined sugar free (depending on the chocolate you choose) gluten free, and of course vegan, so everybody gets to tuck in and enjoy them.

 Vegan Sweet Potato Brownies

 - 800g sweet potato, about 500g once cooked

 - 1/4 cup milk of choice

 - 70 g oat flour (read recipe intro to see how to make your own)

 - 1/3 cup + 2 tbsp cacao powder